-48 RISK MANAGEMENT
+49 RISK MANAGEMENT

 The management of risk is at the core of Emirates NBD Group's (the Group) business philosophy.
-The primary risks we undertake arise from extending credit to retail and wholesale banking customers.
+The primary risks we undertake arise from extending credit to wholesale banking and retail customers.
 We are also exposed to a range of other risk types such as market, liquidity, operational, country, reputational, legal that drive the direction of our risk management strategy, product range and risk diversification strategies.
 Our business and risk management strategy is tailored and regularly reviewed in consideration of our risk exposures relative to our risk appetite.